survivejs/webpack-book/manuscript/developing/04_linting.md

 * EditorConfig complements ESLint by allowing you to define a project-level coding style.
 Editors integrate with EditorConfig making it easier to keep a project consistent regardless of the development platform.
 * Prettier is an upcoming solution that can format your code automatically.
 Danger operates on repository level and can perform higher level tasks related to the development process.

-Given the webpack configuration of the project is starting to get a little messy, it is a good time to discuss how to compose configuration and improve the situation.
+Given the webpack configuration of the project is starting to get a little messy, it's a good time to discuss how to compose configuration and improve the situation.